Murdalay/bem-core/common.docs/reference/reference.en.md

 block('foo').elem('bar')
 ```

-Next set of keywords for BEM-entities are available:
+The next set of the keywords for BEM-entities is available:

 <table>
 <tr>